-Driving with Mirrors Folded In: Driving with the outside mirrors folded in is dangerous.
+Driving with the outside mirrors folded in is dangerous.
 Your rear view will be restricted, and you could have an accident.
-Always return the outside mirrors to the driving position before you start driving.

-Mirror defroster\
+Mirror defroster

 To turn on the mirror defrosters, turn the ignition switch to the ON position and push the rear window defroster switch (page 5-54).